 Volantenes are known for the red wine they make.
 Few ships from Westeros come as far as Volantis, and those who do fill their holds with silk and spice from the Jade Sea, then bend their oars for home.

 Tattooing is very common among the populace.
 Slave owners tattoo their slaves to prevent theft and to show the slave's purpose.
 Tears are tattooed on the cheeks of pleasure slaves; flames on the cheeks of slaves of R'hllor; tiger stripes on the cheeks of the city guard; flies on the slaves who clean up dung; wheels on the drivers of hathays, a single tear beneath the right eye on prostitutes.
 According to semi-canon sources the freeborn citizens tattoo themselves to show prowess in battle and as a record of their exploits.
 The city is defended by slave guards known as the tiger cloaks.

 Volantis is the oldest of the Free Cities.
-It was the first colony of the Valyrian Freehold, and still maintains many of its traditions.
+It was the first colony of the Valyrian Freehold - her “first daughter” - and still maintains many of its traditions.
 After the Bleeding Years following the Doom, they considered themselves the heirs to the Freehold and rightful rulers of of the world.
 They were divided on how to do this; the tiger party favored the sword and the elephant party favored trade.
-For a century the Tigers held sway and their fleet took Lys while their army captured Myr.
+For a century the tigers held sway and their fleet took Lys while their army captured Myr.

 The tigers tried to convince Aegon the Conqueror to aid them in reconquering the Freehold lands.
 Failing to do that, they tried to capture Tyrosh themselves.
-However Pentos and the Storm King came into the war on the side of Tyrosh.
-Braavos lent a hundred warships to a Lyseni exile and Lys and Myr rose in rebellion, and Aegon came upon his dragon Balerion the Black Dread against them.
+However, Pentos and the Storm King came into the war on the side of Tyrosh.
+Braavos lent a hundred warships to a Lyseni exile, Lys and Myr rose in rebellion, and Aegon came upon his dragon, Balerion the Black Dread, against them.